openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

   RFC6749:

 --- abstract
 This document defines an interoperability profile for implementations of the Shared Signals Framework (SSF) {{SSF}}, the Continuous Access Evaluation Profile (CAEP) {{CAEP}}.
 This also profiles The OAuth 2.0 Authorization Framework {{RFC6749}} usage in the context of the SSF framework.
-The interoperability should It is organized around use-cases that improve security of authenticated sessions.
+The interoperability profile is organized around use-cases that improve security of authenticated sessions.
 It specifies certain optional elements from within the SSF and CAEP specifications as being required to be supported in order to be considered as an interoperable implementation.

 Interoperability between SSF and CAEP, leveraging OAuth {{RFC6749}} provides greater assurance to implementers that their implementations will work out of the box with others.